Abdoulaye Touré (footballer): Early life

 Touré was born in Nantes, France, to Guinean parents.
-They was from Touba, Boké Region.

 Club career

+Nantes

-Born Nantes, France, Touré made his Ligue 1 debut with hometown club FC Nantes on the opening game of the 2013–14 season on 11 August 2013 against SC Bastia.
+Born Nantes, France, Touré made his Ligue 1 debut with hometown club Nantes on the opening game of the 2013–14 season on 11 August 2013 against Bastia.
 He replaced Yohann Eudeline after 62 minutes.

+Genoa

-On 30 August 2021 Abdoulaye signed a 4-year contract with Genoa in Italy.
+On 30 August 2021 Touré signed a four-year contract with Genoa in Italy.
 He made his debut with "red & blue Grifoni" on 12 September 2021 in a victorious 3–2 match against Cagliari.

+Loan to Fatih Karagümrük

-On 21 January 2022, he joined Fatih Karagümrük in Turkey on loan.
-He made his Süper Lig debut on the next day as a substitute in a 0–5 loss to Adana Demirspor.
+On 21 January 2022, Touré joined Fatih Karagümrük in Turkey on loan.
+He made his Süper Lig debut on the next day as a substitute in a 5–0 loss to Adana Demirspor.

+Le Havre

+On 26 July 2023, recently-promoted to Ligue 1 side Le Havre announced the signing of Touré on a two-year contract for an undisclosed fee.
+On 17 May 2025, Touré scored two penalties, including a stoppage-time winner, in Le Havre's 3–2 away victory over Strasbourg on the final matchday, securing his club's survival in top division by finishing 15th in the 2024–25 season.

 International career

 Touré is born in France and is of Guinean descent.
 He was a youth international for France.
 However, he pledged his international allegiance to Guinea in March 2018.

+On 23 December 2023, he was selected from the list of 25 Guinean players selected by Kaba Diawara to compete in the 2023 Africa Cup of Nations.